Fill in your details

 Indeed, it is possible to buy a home without bringing any of your own money, but it is very hard.

-Therefore, keep in mind that in most cases, you will at least have to finance all “nebenkosten”, the notary and other purchase fees, including the real estate agent if the property is not “provisionsfrei”.
+Therefore, in most cases, you will at least have to finance all “Nebenkosten”, the notary and other purchase fees, including the real estate agent if the property is not “provisionsfrei”.

 Tip 1.
 Buy without real estate agent fees.
 This reduces the capital you need to bring.